ni/measurement-plugin-python/README.md

 To Statically register the examples provided, the user can copy the example directory with the service config file with the startup batch file, to the search paths and follow the [Setting up the Example Measurements](#setting-up-the-example-measurements) section to set up the measurements.

+> **Note**
-Note: The startup batch file can be modified accordingly if the user wants to run with a custom python distribution or virtual environment
+> The startup batch file can be modified accordingly in order to run with a custom python distribution or virtual environment.

 ### Create a batch file that runs a python measurement